AlgoExpert Review: Is SpaceComplexity the Better Pick for Your Prep Stage?

 This distinction matters because interview performance is a skill separate from problem knowledge.
 Knowing what a topological sort is and being able to narrate your approach to one, live, while someone watches, are two genuinely different skills.
 You need to train both.
 Most prep plans only do one.

-AlgoExpert launched in 2018 on one pitch: 160 problems, curated, with detailed video walkthroughs.
+AlgoExpert launched on one pitch: 160 problems, curated, with detailed video walkthroughs.
 Instead of wading through LeetCode's 3,000-problem pool and hoping you guessed the right ones to study, you get a smaller set that someone has already argued covers the important patterns.

 The video explanations are genuinely good.
 Each problem gets two videos: one on the conceptual approach, one walking through the code line by line.
 If you've ever stared at an accepted solution and still had no idea why it worked, AlgoExpert's format solves that.
 You see the reasoning, not just the answer.